iZarrios/backup-directory-script/lab-2/README.md

 * * * * * /bin/bash SCRIPT_PATH
 ```

-- This is going to run the script every 1 hour at 23rd minute
+- ~This is going to run the script every 1 hour at 23rd minute~
+- This is going to run the script every 1 minute

 ### Questions